How To Establish The Real Purpose Of Training

 Think back to behaviour changes you have made, or seen others make.
 What triggered and sustained the change?

-Which brings you to, ‘Given a specific behavioural outcome, what circumstances do I need to create around a person in order for that person to change their behaviour in the way that I want them to in the context they are in?’
+Which brings you to, ‘Given a specific behavioural outcome, what circumstances do I need to create around a person for that person to change their behaviour in the way that I want them to in the context they are in?’

 When you can answer that question, you are well on the way to fulfilling the real purpose of training.